 Office: 360A TNRB

 The overarching goal of the Ballard Center and the Peery Program is to help students learn how to solve social problems.
-In the 2015-2016 academic year 1,236 students participated in semester long classes, internships, and competitions.
+In the 2016-2017 academic year over 1,500 students participated in semester long social impact classes, internships, and competitions.
 Another 3,500 participated in events throughout the year.
 Together, these programs are the largest, broadest, and deepest of their kind at any university.

 Before coming to BYU, Todd co-founded Unitus, a pioneer in Impact Investing, which consists of nonprofit and for-profit organizations, together helping over 57 million clients in their move out of poverty.